 - Client accepts or rejects the proposal

-The key point with this process is that credibility is gained from taking a professional approach to solving the potential client’s problems, not by demonstrating what was done for previous clients.
-Although lots of companies and individuals have similar problems, clients don’t want their laundry washed and dried in public.
+The point with this process is to gain credibility from taking a professional approach to solving the potential client’s problems, not by demonstrating what you delivered to previous clients.
+Although lots of companies and individuals have similar issues, clients don’t want their laundry washed and dried in public.

-To conclude on confidential information, potential clients whose primary interest is in understanding what services were provided to previous clients and no interest in discussing their current predicaments, should be treated with a level of suspicion.
-However not all will be fraudulent with malicious intent; there are plenty of market research companies that are skilled at extracting information while pretending to be potential customers.
+To conclude on confidential information, potential clients whose primary interest is in understanding what services you delivered to previous clients and no interest in discussing their current predicaments, should be treated with a level of suspicion.
+However, not all will be fraudulent with malicious intent; there are plenty of market research companies that are skilled at extracting information while pretending to be potential customers.

 Robert is an information security consultant with over 20 years of experience across a diverse range of organisations, both in the UK and internationally.
 Robert graduated in 1997 with an honours degree in software engineering for security and safety-critical systems.
 Robert is contactable directly through LinkedIn.